Skip to main content

 One key issue is that the state does not consider factors such as a district's spending history, funding history, cost per pupil, most special education costs, and transportation, nor does it accurately measure community wealth-- all impacts that, if considered, would trend positively for our district and others.
 We have asked the NJDOE to look at how many towns inaccurately report their wealth due to PILOTs and delaying property re-evaluations, and to disclose how it allocated $6.5 billion in Equalization Aid last year.
 So far there has been no reply on these important issues.
 Our most important demand is that the formula be examined and fixed openly to the public.

 Toms River Regional Schools is the second largest suburban district in the state and the biggest employer in the county.
 Despite the challenges of managing such a large organization, it has a history of fiscal responsibility, with one of the lowest per pupil and administrative costs in the state.
-It has become a leader in professional development, technology, computer science, and makerspaces.
-In the past five years, it has successfully applied for and won over $3 million in grants, in addition to hundreds of thousands in corporate sponsorships.

 All who live in these communities are already feeling the emotional impact of lost staff and anticipated cuts to programs.
 People are moving or looking for work elsewhere.
 Good schools are the backbone of great towns and equate to quality of life.
 Town leaders are discussing the future of local businesses and real estate.
 Dismantling our schools will destroy the towns of Beachwood, Pine Beach, South Toms River, and Toms River, towns already struggling to recover financially and from other serious challenges like addiction and unemployment.
 Other districts may have fat to cut to weather a fiscal storm, but TRRSD has always operated lean.
 No combination of cuts, savings, or other actions can make up for this loss.